Ukraine's President Zelenskiy rejects prime minister's resignation | DW | 17.01.2020

 "I came to the position to fulfill the program of the president.
 He is for me a model of openness and decency," Honcharuk said on Facebook.

-"However, in order to take away any doubts about our respect and trust in the president, I wrote a letter of resignation and handed it to the president with the right to submit it to Parliament," he added.
+"However, in order to remove any doubts about our respect and trust in the president, I wrote a letter of resignation and handed it to the president with the right to submit it to Parliament," he added.

-He also previously claimed the recording was a compilation of "fragments of recorded government meetings," and he blamed unidentified "influential groups" for making it look as if he didn't respect the president.
+He had previously claimed the recording was faked.
+He said it was a compilation of "fragments of recorded government meetings," and he blamed unidentified "influential groups" for making it look as if he didn't respect the president.

 'Second chance'

-Zelenskiy responded later on Friday, dismissing the resignation but asking Honchurak to present a report on the results of his work to parliament.
+Zelenskiy responded later on Friday, dismissing the resignation.
+He asked Honchurak to present a report on the results of his work to parliament.

 "I have decided to give you and your government a second chance," Zelenskiy said, though he did admit that the situation with the tape was "unpleasant."